munificent/craftinginterpreters/book/closures.md

 There's more going on here than we usually have in the disassembler.
 By the end of the chapter, you'll discover that `OP_CLOSURE` is quite an unusual instruction.
 It's straightforward right now -- just a single byte operand -- but we'll be adding to it.
-So this code here prepares for that future growth.
+This code here anticipates that future.

 ### Interpreting function declarations